lcyvin/warped-world-rpg/src/introduction.md

 </blockquote>

-***Warped World*** is a standalone tabletop RPG which takes place in the warped, darkly magical world of the SCP body of fiction.
+***Warped World*** is a standalone tabletop RPG which takes place in the warped, darkly magical world(s) of the SCP body of fiction.
 This ruleset is designed to be fairly flexible in order to be able to support games in a myriad of different possible settings the SCP 'multiverse' can provide, whether the desire is to run a dungeon-crawl campaign following a Foundation mobile task force, to an Anartist gang causing chaos for the U.I.U. and so